If the tyre pressure is too low then a warning lamp () illuminates in the combined instrument panel and one of the following messages is shown:

 Switch off the ignition.

-Inflate the tyres to the desired pressure in accordance with the tyre pressure label on the driver's side door pillar (between front and rear doors) and select key position II, see Key positions.
+Inflate all tyres to the desired pressure in accordance with the tyre pressure label on the driver's side door pillar (between front and rear doors) and select key position II, see Key positions.

 Select the menu system MY CAR to open the menus for tyre pressure.